Villages and towns around rural Fylde

 Elswick

 Elswick is a small rural farming community located in the heart of the Fylde countryside and a short drive from the A585.
 Great pride is taken in the village which has won numerous In Bloom awards.
-Agriculture is the main employer, and in the centre of Elswick village you’ll find the Ship Inn on the High Street, which is now a refurbished contemporary gastro-pub.
+Agriculture is the main employer, and in the centre of Elswick village you’ll find the Ship Inn on the High Street, which is a contemporary gastro-pub.
 The village has numerous amenities including a village hall and sports pitches.
 For more information about Elswick, click here.

 Freckleton